-The analog power-supply voltage of the ADS1258 can be monitored by reading the VCC register.
-The supply voltage is routed internal to the ADS1258 and is measured and scaled using an internal reference.
+The analog power-supply voltage of the ADS1158 can be monitored by reading the VCC register.
+The supply voltage is routed internal to the ADS1158 and is measured and scaled using an internal reference.
 The supply readback channel outputs the difference between AVDD and AVSS (AVDD - AVSS), for both single and dual configurations.
-Note that it is required to disable chopping (CHOP = 0) prior to taking this reading.
+Note that it is required to disable chopping (CHOP = 0) before taking this reading.

-The scale factor of Equation 7 converts the code value to volts:
+The scale factor of Equation 5 converts the code value to volts:

 Total Analog Supply Voltage (V) =

-$$\frac{\text{Code}}{786432}$$
+$$\frac{\text{Code}}{3072 \text{ (C00h)}}$$

-(7)
+(5)

-When the power supply falls below the minimum specified operating voltage, the full operation of the ADS1258 cannot be ensured.
-Note that when the total analog supply voltage falls to below approximately 4.3V the returned data is set to zero.
+When the power supply falls below the minimum specified operating voltage, the full operation of the ADS1158 cannot be ensured.
+Note that when the total analog supply voltage falls to below approximately 4.3V, the returned data are set to zero.
 The SUPPLY bit in the status byte is then set.
-The bit is cleared when the total supply voltage rises approximately 50mV higher than the lower trip point.
+The bit clears when the total supply voltage rises approximately 50mV higher than the lower trip point.